 The testing is pretty simple and doesn’t require sophisticated equipment, here is a basic test setup:

 Adhesive chemists combine a number of additives to make fire retardant adhesives – and sometimes even to quench flames (although this feature is harder to achieve nowadays with many goods manufacturers now requesting halogen-free formulations).
-Additives which can be included into fire resistant adhesives include:

 Yes!
-There is, both terms have been bandied about in the article but it is probably best to set the story straight.
+There is.
+Both terms have been bandied about in the article, but it is probably best to set the story straight.

-For further help and advice, product recommendations and information, please feel free to contact Permabond and we will arrange for our chemists to assist you further.
+For further help and advice, product recommendations, and information, please feel free to contact Permabond, and we will arrange for our chemists to assist you further.